 Check The Guidelines

 Some clients ask us about advertising specific treatments.
 Our advice is to ensure you’re posting to industry guidelines, but we can offer specific guidance on this too.

 As many clients specifically ask us if it’s possible to incorporate Botox Facebook ads into your digital marketing strategy, we thought it was worth including a dedicated section all about this, in this article.

 Industry guidelines say it’s not legal to advertise a prescription-only medicine, such as Botox, to the general public – which sounds as if it’s not possible to post Botox ads on Facebook, however, we spoke to CAP (the Committee of Advertising Practices) for clarification on this, and they do accept that there is leeway if Botox Facebook Ads mention the treatment as a potential outcome of a consultation.

 For instance, you may be able to use wording such as ‘Arrange your wrinkle treatment consultation today’.

 There are also certain terms that CAP has identified as being problematic – such as anti-wrinkle injections and Botox itself – which seems to suggest that others may be more acceptable.
 In short, as experts in digital marketing strategies, Botox Marketing, and being long-standing members of this industry, we can help you with Botox ads on Facebook.

 These days, most businesses have something to gain from adding Facebook advertising to their marketing strategy.
 It’s accessible to even the smallest of budgets and the real-time insights mean that you can respond proactively by fine-tuning your ads as they run.
 You can also split test ads within a single campaign and there is a choice of ad types to help you connect with mobile users.

-Need help with your Facebook advertising?
-Call us at Cosmetic Digital on 0115 9140 640 to start a conversation.
+If you need help with your Facebook advertising call us at Cosmetic Digital on 01159140640 to start a conversation.